Savannah man pleads guilty to producing, possessing child pornography

 According to court documents and testimony, agents from Homeland Security Investigations and the Savannah Police Department searched Bryant’s residence in 2020 after the National Center for Missing and Exploited Children provided cybertips about images of child sexual abuse to the Georgia Internet Crimes Against Children Task Force.

-Investigators seized dozens of electronic devices from Bryant’s home, and found thousands of images of child sexual abuse and child erotica on those devices.
-The investigation determined Bryant produced many of those images in Georgia and at his previous residence in Fort Drum, N.Y.
+Investigators seized dozens of electronic devices from Bryant’s home and found thousands of images of child sexual abuse and child erotica on those devices.
+The investigation determined Bryant produced many of those images in Georgia and at his previous residence in Fort Drum, New York.

 The case was investigated by Homeland Security Investigations and the Savannah Police Department.

-Anyone with information on suspected child sexual exploitation can contact the National Center for Missing and Exploited Children at 800-843-5678, or https://report.cybertip.org/.
+Anyone with information on suspected child sexual exploitation can contact the National Center for Missing and Exploited Children at 800-843-5678, or report.cybertip.org.